nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-21200](https://jira.nuxeo.com/browse/NXP-21200).

-#### Target Platform filtering on mp-listall command {{since '10.3'}}
+#### Target Platform Filtering on `mp-listall` Command {{since '10.3'}}

-mp-listall command has been optimized by listing only relevant packages for the version of the Nuxeo server it is run on.
+`mp-listall` command has been optimized by listing only relevant packages for the version of the Nuxeo server it is run on.
 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22520](https://jira.nuxeo.com/browse/NXP-22520).

-#### Tomcat upload time configurable {{since '10.3'}}
+#### Tomcat Upload Time Configurable {{since '10.3'}}

 Default Tomcat `connectionUploadTimeout` has been set to 1 min and is now configurable in `nuxeo.conf`.
-It is the time during which tomcat accepts to not receive any byte of information, making the upload experience more resilient to bad network connections for instance.
+It is the time during which Tomcat accepts to not receive any byte of information, making the upload experience more resilient to bad network connections for instance.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25037](https://jira.nuxeo.com/browse/NXP-25037).